troncore/tron-factory/steps/steps.md

 [3] Note: The range of voteCount is 0 - 9223372036854775807.

-[4] Note: The private key of each super node can't be repeated.

-[5] Note: The balance range is between -9223372036854775808 and 9223372036854775807.
+[4] Note: The balance range is between -9223372036854775808 and 9223372036854775807.
 To ensure successful deployment, please fill in the range of values.

-[6] Note：Blackhole asset is required and different signature algorithm corresponding to different address.
+[5] Note：Blackhole asset is required and different signature algorithm corresponding to different address.

-[7] Note: Need to fill in the corresponding address of the current signature algorithm.
+[6] Note: Need to fill in the corresponding address of the current signature algorithm.

 ## License